Skip to content

 • Elements: Problem, Solution, Symptom, Response

 As you choose or lock items, other areas narrow their options accordingly.
-Domain assignments shift into place (see the tip above) and the Builder keeps track of inferred values when a slot has only one valid option.
+Domain assignments shift into place and the Builder keeps track of inferred values when a slot has only one valid option.
+The Domains guide explains how to read the live counts, travel backward or forward in your decisions, and compare example Storyforms that share similar structural DNA.

 Additional Storypoints